Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 An audio game is a game activity based on a sound interface, so that the user can play it without using any graphical interface.

-earcons, which are brief sounds conveying information or events; auditory icons, representing real-life sounds like nature or car noises; and voice commands delivered by synthetic or pre-recorded voices.
+To enable users to engage without relying on a graphical interface, audio games utilize various forms of sound feedback.
+These include earcons, which are brief sounds conveying information or events; auditory icons, representing real-life sounds like nature or car noises; and voice commands delivered by synthetic or pre-recorded voices.

 The first audio game called « Simon » was created in 1978 by Ralph Baer and Howard Morrison, based on the game « Touch me » (published by Atari in 1972).

 In this mnemonic game, players interacted with four colored buttons, each emitting a distinct sound.
 The objective was to replicate a sequence of sounds by pressing the corresponding buttons.
-While not initially designed for the visually impaired, « Simon » is now recognized as the
+While not initially designed for the visually impaired, « Simon » is now recognized as the pioneering accessible audio game for the blind community in video game history.

 Since the 1980s, the most developed audio games were « text-to-speech » (TTS) games, in which a synthetic voice reads the text to the player, who can interact by writing text or selecting pre-written answers.

-While such games were very common in the past thanks to their technical simplicity, it was with advances in technology, improvements in game engines and, in particular, the release of certain graphically advanced video games such as Final Fantasy, that the
+While such games were very common in the past thanks to their technical simplicity, it was with advances in technology, improvements in game engines and, in particular, the release of certain graphically advanced video games such as Final Fantasy, that the visual aspect took precedence over the sound aspect in terms of the budget and time allocated to development.
+Text-based games are highly adaptable products for several reasons.

 Firstly, creating a game solely reliant on text demands advanced writing and game design skills, yet it is relatively straightforward to develop from both a graphical and technical perspective.
-Additionally, the widespread availability of voice synthesizer technology, some of which is free, caters to visually impaired individuals who are
+Additionally, the widespread availability of voice synthesizer technology, some of which is free, caters to visually impaired individuals who are accustomed to using such tools daily.

 In a recent interview with six visually impaired individuals, it became evident that while they appreciate text games and their narratives, they sometimes find these experiences less engaging than mainstream video games.
 Although text games are essentially accessible, the repetitive game mechanics often lead to premature abandonment of the adventure.